marcwalden1/elc-quant-research/README.md

 - [sample_data_ES.parquet](https://github.com/marcwalden1/elcapital-quant-research/blob/main/ML_Breakout_Models/sample_data_ES.parquet): A sample Parquet file containing a Polars DataFrame with 500 rows of ES tick data.

+**Disclaimer**: This repository is for educational and research purposes only.
+Nothing in this repository constitutes financial advice or a recommendation to trade any financial instrument.

 If you have questions please email me at marcwalden@g.harvard.edu.